Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 however, and left her powers alone.
 Her costume was based on the Danvers

-version currently being published.
+version that was currently being published.

 Finding Kara. |